jonaird/bitcom-plus-proposal/README.md

 ```
 These can be seen as shorthand for bool values.
 This sets a,b,c to true.

 Second is named arguments.
-This would use a double dash and the push data afterwards would be the argument:
+They go after positional arguments and would use a double dash and the push data afterwards is the argument:
 ```
 [protocol prefix]
 [positional arguments]